SebastianPreiss/Maze-Simulation/README.md

 - **Export Functionality**:
   Add the ability to export solved mazes as images or text files, enabling easy sharing and further analysis.

-Feel free to reach out for any questions or contributions!

 ## License